MSFT-SMT-ACCELERATORS/APC-Demo-App/docs/HOL/README.md

 ![Collection auth tab](image-7.png)

-4. Scroll down to `Configure New Token` advanced section and click the values for `Generate New Access Token`
+4. Scroll down to `Configure New Token` advanced section and click the button `Generate New Access Token`

 ![Collection Get new token](image-32.png)